-Get the most from your utility trailer with these practical tips and ingenious, hard-working accessories.
+Get the most from your trailer with these game-changing and ingenious accessories.

-Everybody’s done it—walked right into the ball mount and gotten a really banged-up shin.
-Now you can soften the blow by adding a ShinShield protective rubber cushion (available online).
-The cushion curves downward to prevent contact with the sides of the ball mount and the ball stud.
-Right now the ShinShield fits only the 2-1/2-in. plate found on most 2-in. ball mounts.
-If yours is a different size, you’ll have to wait for new models to come out.
-Contact the manufacturer for release dates.
-To install the guard, remove the ball.
-Then slide the guard onto the mount and reinstall the ball, lock washer and nut.
-Tighten to the specified torque.
+Everybody's done it—walked right into the ball mount and gotten a really banged-up shin.
+Soften the blow by adding a ShinShield protective rubber cushion to your ball mount.
+The cushion curves downward to prevent contact with both the sides of the ball mount and the ball stud.

 We use ratcheting tie-down straps to ensure that the stuff in the trailer stays in the trailer.
 There are tie loops on each side of the trailer, perfect for hooking to.
 But whenever we hook the first tie-down to one of the loops, it falls off before we can walk around to hook the other side.
 It makes you feel like you're stuck in a scene from “The Three Stooges.”